Adler's Appetite: Hiatus and return to touring (2006–2009)

 During the period of inactivity, an unreleased song entitled "Sadder Days," featuring original members Kelli and Crane as well as Tarsha on lead vocals, was posted online in April 2007.
 It was soon followed by "Keep Satisfied".

 Adler's Appetite reformed in 2007, with a lineup that included Adler and Z'nuff with a returning Michael Thomas and Kristy Majors of Pretty Boy Floyd replacing Longoria on guitars, and Colby Veil of Guns 'N' Roses cover band Hollywood Roses replacing Tarsha as lead vocalist.
 They first performed at Rocklahoma and then proceeded to tour the US from July 28 to August 10 of the same year.
 The band played a show at the Key Club in Hollywood on July 28, as part of their tour celebrating the 20th anniversary of Appetite for Destruction.
 During the show, Adler's Appetite were joined onstage by former Guns N' Roses members Izzy Stradlin and Duff McKagan, with Slash also attending the show.
 During a performance in Mexico City on the tour, Adler fell ill and was treated by paramedics, though he was not hospitalized.
-A European tour, that was to take place from November 21 – December 15, was cancelled with Adler citing personal issues.
+A European tour, that was to take place from November 21 – December 15, was canceled with Adler citing personal issues.

 The following year, Adler's Appetite played the South Texas Rock Festival on July 12.
 Kristy Majors was then replaced by a new guitarist Alex Grossi, formerly of Quiet Riot, Angry Salad, and Beautiful Creatures, in November 2008.
 The previous month, Adler and Z'nuff formed a supergroup called Guns of Destruction, with L.A.
 Guns and former Brides of Destruction guitarist Tracii Guns, making their debut on November 19.
 The band was short-lived and Adler's Appetite scheduled a tour for the beginning of 2009 with Tarsha rejoining the band in place of Veil.
 They embarked on their first full US tour that took place from February 21 – March 20, 2009.